adzejs/adze/docs/reference/formatters.md

 }
 ```

-### formatNode
+### formatServer

 This method is called when in a backend environment for formatting the provided log arguments to be
-output terminal.
+output to the server terminal.

 This method is provided the [modifier data](./modifiers.md) for all modifiers applied to the log,
 the timestamp according to the [timestampFormatter getter](#timestampformatter-getter), and the
 raw arguments for the log provided by the user.

-After applying formatting to the arguments, the `formatNode` method should return the formatted
+After applying formatting to the arguments, the `formatServer` method should return the formatted
 arguments as an array in the same order they were provided.

 #### Example